fortra/nanodump/README.md

             create a dump with a valid signature Obtain an LSASS handle via:
     --duplicate, -d
-            duplicate an existing LSASS handle
+            duplicate a high privileged existing LSASS handle --duplicate-elevate, -de
-    --seclogon-leak-local, -sll
+            duplicate a low privileged existing LSASS handle and then elevate it --seclogon-leak-local, -sll
             leak an LSASS handle into nanodump via seclogon --seclogon-leak-remote BIN_PATH, -slt BIN_PATH